-1. When editing an administrator's profile (see Editing administrators, page 398), optionally select the business units for which this administrator can access incidents.
+When editing an administrator's profile (see Editing administrators section), optionally select the business units for which this administrator can access incidents.
 For example, configure the profile so that the administrator can access only incidents from the Marketing and Sales business units.